7 Best Vacations in Asia for Families and Singles

 Hong Kong – It’s the Pearl of East and jewel of The Orient.
 The word Hong Kong means fragrant harbor.
 It is a place with multiple personalities.
 Its population is mainly Cantonese Chinese.
 However, the British influence is quite visible.
 The Hong Kong Special Administrative Region (SAR) of the People’s Republic of China is a unique destination that has absorbed people and cultural influences from all over the world.
 It proudly proclaims itself to be Asia’s World City.

 Hong Kong has been a major destination for both tourists and business people from around the world for at least a century.
 Today it is also a major tourism destination for China’s increasingly affluent mainland population.
 It is also an important air hub with connections to many of the world’s cities.
+It can be one of your best vacations in Asia and is worth considering for your next vacation if you haven’t already been there.

 This territory with its cloudy mountains and rocky islands also offers rural landscapes with breathtaking views.
 Much of the countryside is classified as Country Park and, although 7 million people are never far away, it is possible to find pockets of wilderness that will reward the more intrepid traveler.